 Before joining LFW she worked in her husband’s family business, The Barr Company, Printers.
 She has taught school Dallas and Fort Worth.
 Her family has been very active in civic activities in Fort Worth.
 Her father-in-law, Willard Barr, was Mayor of Fort Worth in the mid sixties, her brother-in-law, Kenneth Barr, was Mayor from 1996-2003 and her husband serves on several boards in the community.
 Ann and her husband are active members of University Christian Church where she serves as a Deacon and has been a part of the Chancel Choir for 30 years.
 She is active with Jewel Charity, Junior League, The Woman’s Club and several other organizations.

 Pam is the Membership & Communications Manager for Leadership Fort Worth.
 Pam joined the LFW staff in 2011 continuing a 25-year career as a small business owner providing administrative and technical support to nonprofits in the Fort Worth community.
-Pam currently serves as the Program Director for the Fort Worth Drowning Prevention Coalition and serves on the Fort Worth Safe Communities board as well as Peaks & Ladders advisory board.
+Pam currently serves as the Executive Director for the Fort Worth Drowning Prevention Coalition and serves on the Fort Worth Safe Communities board as well as Peaks & Ladders advisory board.
 Pam has also served on numerous additional boards in the Fort Worth community including the Susan G. Komen Foundation, Susan G. Komen Race For The Cure, Trinity Valley School Parent’s Club, Child Study Center, and Mistletoe Heights Neighborhood Association.
-Pam is a member of the Association of Fundraising Professionals, Fort Worth Lecture Foundation, Texas Outdoor Women’s Network, United States Association of Triathletes and United States Masters Swimming.
+Pam is a member of Downtown Rotary, Fort Worth Lecture Foundation, United States Association of Triathletes and United States Masters Swimming.
 Pam holds a BA from The University of Missouri and pursued graduate work at the University of Pennsylvania.